When trying to determine if the pain is coming from the kidneys or is just back pain, you need to take into account:

 Back pain can be identified by the following features:

-Location of the Pain
+Location of back Pain

 A person can have back pain anywhere in the back but is most commonly located in the lower back or one of the buttocks.

-Radiation of the pain
+Radiation of back pain

 The radiation of back pain broadly varies as per the cause.
 Nerve pain can spread to the lower leg.
 Pain due to muscle strain is usually felt in the back and does not radiate.